darpa-sail-on/sailon_tinker_launcher/README.rst

   tinker -c sailon_tinker_launcher/config.yaml sailon_tinker_launcher/tinker_launcher.py

 To change to a different config, copy the file `sailon_tinker_launcher/config.yaml` and make your changes there.
-You can update the -c parameter to laod you new configuration.
+You can update the -c parameter to load you new configuration.

 Ask Roni about multirun capabilities.

 Hydra Run Command: